Have questions? We're here.

 Disembark at the yacht-filled harbor of Nice, granting you a millionaire's access to the French Riviera.

-Spend the day exploring the scenic hinterland of the Riviera, where a cluster of medieval villages has long inspired some of the world's most celebrated artists.
+Spend the day exploring the scenic hinterland of the Riviera, where a cluster of medieval villages have long inspired some of the world’s most celebrated artists.
 Along the way, pause at panoramic viewpoints that have captured the imagination of painters and poets alike.

 Your journey culminates in the hilltop village of Saint-Paul de Vence — a jewel of Provençal charm.
-Here, your local guide brings the village's rich artistic legacy to life with captivating stories of legendary artists such as Picasso, Modigliani, Dufy, and Matisse, all of whom were drawn to its light and spirit.
+Here, your local guide brings the village’s rich artistic legacy to life with captivating stories of legendary artists such as Picasso, Modigliani, Dufy, and Matisse, all of whom were drawn to its light and spirit.
 Marc Chagall, who lived here for 19 years after returning from exile during World War II, now rests in the village cemetery — a poignant testament to his deep connection with this place.
-You can have time to wander the cobbled streets, enjoy lunch at one of the Provençal bistros (own expense), or browse the village's inviting craft shops nestled among its winding alleys.
-Returning to Nice, check into your hotel for your two-night stay, with your evening at leisure to relax and enjoy the vibe of the French Riviera.
+You can have time to wander the cobbled streets, enjoy lunch at one of the Provençal bistros (own expense), or browse the village’s inviting craft shops nestled among its winding alleys.
+Returning to Nice, check-into your hotel for your two-night stay, with your evening at leisure to relax and enjoy the vibe of the French Riviera.

 Day 8: Nice

-Lingering in the city of Nice gives you a second day to soak in this stunning stretch of coastline, with a variety of 'Your Choice' experiences on offer this morning.
-This afternoon, art lovers are spoilt for choice, with free time to explore one of the city's many inviting galleries.
-Don't miss the Musée Matisse, home to one of the world's largest collections of Matisse's paintings, drawings, and sculptures, or the Musée des Beaux-Arts de Nice, which houses a vast collection of iconic artworks.
+Lingering in the city of Nice gives you a second day to soak in this stunning stretch of coastline, with a variety of ‘Your Choice’ experiences on offer this morning.
+This afternoon, art lovers are spoilt for choice, with free time to explore one of the city’s many inviting galleries.
+Don’t miss the Musée Matisse, home to one of the world’s largest collections of Matisse’s paintings, drawings, and sculptures, or Musée des Beaux-Arts de Nice which houses a vast collection of iconic artworks.
 For those following a photographic journey on your voyage, the Musée de la Photographie Charles Nègre offers compelling exhibitions celebrating the power of the lens.

-To frame your journey, meet your fellow travelers this evening to enjoy drinks and canapes at a farewell reception.
+To frame your journey, you meet your fellow travelers this evening to enjoy drinks and canapes at a farewell reception.

 Personalize your exploration with the included ‘Your Choice’ experiences.